Brandon, Florida: Era of rapid growth

 In 1959, the Brandon Chamber of Commerce was formed to help promote business and growth.
-By the early 1960s, Brandon's population was 8,000, and it was estimated that one new family moved into town every day.
+By the early 1960s, Brandon's population was around 8,000, and an estimated one new family moved into town every day.
 Brandon began spreading out into the bordering communities of Limona, Seffner, and Valrico; Hopewell Road became four lanes wide and was designated State Road 60.
-Soon, the town's first shopping center, Brandon Center, was built, and Brooker Elementary School and the Brandon Swim and Tennis Club opened in 1961 and 1963 respectively.
+Soon, the town's first shopping center, Brandon Center, was built, and Brooker Elementary School and the Brandon Swim and Tennis Club opened in 1961 and 1963, respectively.
 In the next few years, Kingswood Elementary School, the Brandon Public Library, and many housing developments, shopping centers, and golf courses further fueled or reflected the influx of new residences and businesses.

-By the 1970s, growth was causing traffic congestion, as approximately 430 commercial and service businesses, three malls and a population of 40,000 were all contained within a 6 mi radius.
+By the 1970s, growth was causing traffic congestion, as roughly 430 commercial and service businesses, three malls, and a population of 40,000 were all contained within a 6 mi radius.

-In the mid-1970s, Hillsborough Community College moved to Brandon by holding classes at public schools.
+In the mid-1970s, Hillsborough Community College (HCC) moved to Brandon by holding classes at public schools.
 More indications of the increasing population were the building of Brandon Community Hospital and the Brandon Cultural Center (now the Center Place Fine Arts and Civic Association).

 Brandon took off rapidly during the 1980s.
 Development of the southern area of Brandon brought thousands of new residents.
 On September 27, 1986, Interstate 75 began to bring traffic through the Brandon area, dramatically changing the community and helping its population reach nearly 58,000 by 1990.

 Geography

 Brandon's census boundaries include Palm River-Clair Mel to the west across U.S. Route 301, Valrico to the east, Riverview and Bloomingdale to the south, and East Lake-Orient Park, Mango, and Seffner to the north.
 Brandon is 11 mi east of downtown Tampa and 14 mi southwest of Plant City.
-Interstate 75 passes through the western part of the Brandon CDP, with access from Exits 256 (Florida State Road 618/Selmon Expressway) and 257 (Florida State Road 60/Brandon Boulevard).
-Interstate 4 passes 4 mi north of the center of Brandon, with access from Exits 7 (US 301), 9 (I-75), and 10 (State Road 579/Mango Road).
+Interstate 75 passes through the western part of the Brandon CDP, with access from exits 256 (Florida State Road 618/Selmon Expressway) and 257 (Florida State Road 60/Brandon Boulevard).
+Interstate 4 passes 4 mi north of the center of Brandon, with access from exits 7 (US 301), 9 (I-75), and 10 (State Road 579/Mango Road).

-According to the United States Census Bureau, the Brandon CDP has a total area of 90.6 km2, of which 85.7 km2 are land and 4.9 km2, or 5.42%, are water.
+According to the United States Census Bureau, the Brandon CDP has a total area of 90.6 km2, of which 85.7 km2 are land and 4.9 km2, or 5.42%, are covered by water.

 Neighborhoods within Brandon include Barrington Oaks East, Brandon Hills, Kensington Estates, La Viva, and Limona.